 - Business Administration

 - Technology Diffusion, Security, Surveillance Studies, Disruption, Innovation and Industrial Dynamics, Social Shaping of Technology

 Since 2006 I have been part of the Lusax research project, an engaged scholarship collaboration between the security industry and LUSEM.
-The purpose of the Lusax project has been to investigate the effects of the paradigmatic change from analogue and mechanical to digital and network-enabled platforms within the security industry.
-My research project is a longitudinal study of the security industry and involves perspectives such as, digitalization, technological disruption, security and surveillance and the social shaping of technology.
+The purpose of the Lusax project has been to investigate the effects of the paradigmatic change from analogue and mechanical to digital and network-enabled technology platforms within the industry.
+My personal research project is a longitudinal study of the security industry and involves perspectives such as digitalization, technological disruption, security and surveillance and the social shaping of technology.

 In addition to my academic research activities, I have led or participated in several consulting and collaborative research projects on topics related to ICT and digitalisation for clients such as Ericsson and Axis Communications.

 Recent research outputs